-I forgot to lean at the time to eat Matzah and now I am going to re-eat it in order to do the leaning as is required by Halacha, Here is conundrum my Rebbi Muvhak walks in and now since I wont ask him for permission to lean what do I do because you dont lean in front of a Rebbi Muvhak but the only reason I am re-eating is because of the original forgetting to lean now Halachicly what do I do if asking my Rebbi to lean is not an option nor either is waiting for him to leave or other answers ?
+If I forgot to lean at the time to eat Matzah, I am required by Halacha to eat it again.
+If when I am going to re-eat it in order to do the leaning my Rebbi Muvhak walks in, what do I do?
+You don't lean in front of a Rebbi Muvhak, but the only reason I am re-eating is because of the original forgetting to lean.
+Now Halachicly what do I do if asking my Rebbi to lean is not an option neither is waiting for him to leave or other solutions?

 5 Answers

 Ari, I think you have it right.
 The azkara of yaale v'yavo is also separate.
 There is no question that you davened a tephilah, but chazal required that you mention the special day in that tephila.
-If you didn't, you davened a tephilah, but improperly and you must repeat it properly even if your omission will not be corrected. – YDK Apr 11 '11 at 4:53
+If you didn't, you davened a tephilah, but improperly and you must repeat it properly even if your omission will not be corrected.– YDKApr 11, 2011 at 4:53

 I thought the halacha in your case is that we do not repeat shemoneh esrei at maariv davka for this reason.
-Can you source your claim that you do say shemoneh esrei again? – Double AA Mar 21 at 4:10
+Can you source your claim that you do say shemoneh esrei again?– Double AA ♦Mar 21, 2012 at 4:10

 This is not a Psak: